cube-js/cube/docs/content/Examples-Tutorials-Recipes/Accelerating-Non-Additive-Measures.md

 - This type is approximate, so the measures might yield slightly different results compared to their `countDistinct` counterparts.
 Please comsult with your database's documentation to learn more.
-- The support for `countDistinctApprox` is dependent on the database.
-Currently, Cube supports it for BigQuery, Athena, and Snowflake.
+- The `countDistinctApprox` is not supported on all databases.
+Currently, Cube supports it for Athena, BigQuery, and Snowflake.

 For example, the `distinctAges` measure can be rewritten as follows: